 Because of your age, you are at a higher risk of developing breast cancer.
 The other risk factors you have reported (listed below) increase that risk even more when compared with a same-age person without any other known risk factors.

 Age is the greatest risk factor for developing breast cancer.
 Children rarely develop breast cancer.
 Between the ages of 45 and 65, your risk of developing breast cancer increases.
 This is especially true for women who have risk factors other than age.
-According to the American Cancer Society, about 2 out of 3 cases of invasive breast cancer are diagnosed in women ages 55 and older.
+According to the American Cancer Society, most cases of breast cancer are found in women ages 55 and older.

 Age is the greatest risk factor for developing breast cancer.
 Children rarely develop breast cancer.
 Starting at age 45, your risk of developing breast cancer goes up, especially if you have other risk factors.
 Some of these risk factors will put you at increasingly higher risk as you grow older.

 Age is the greatest risk factor for developing breast cancer.
 At age 65 or older, your risk for breast cancer increases with each passing year.
-According to the American Cancer Society, about 2 out of 3 cases of invasive breast cancer occur after age 55.
+According to the American Cancer Society, most cases of breast cancer are found in women ages 55 and older.
 If other risk factors are present, they become more important in knowing the risk of developing breast cancer in women older than 65.

 Age is the greatest risk factor for developing breast cancer.
 At age 65 or older, your risk for breast cancer increases with each passing year.
-According to the American Cancer Society, about 2 out of 3 cases of invasive breast cancer occur after age 55.
+According to the American Cancer Society, most cases of breast cancer are found in women ages 55 and older.
 Other risk factors become more important in knowing the risk of developing breast cancer in women older than 65.

 Because you are younger than 17, you have almost no risk of developing breast cancer at this time, even if you have other risk factors (listed below).
 Any risk factors you do have will put you in increasingly higher risk for breast cancer as you grow older.